danielbodnar/awesome-stars/README.md

 - [Lin-jun-xiang/docGPT-langchain](https://github.com/Lin-jun-xiang/docGPT-langchain) - 🔐Free GPT-3.5 chat with your docs (PDF, WORD, CSV, TXT)
 - [swirlai/swirl-search](https://github.com/swirlai/swirl-search) - Swirl is open-source software that uses AI to simultaneously search multiple content and data sources, finds the best results using a reader LLM, then prompts Generative AI, enabling you to get answer
 - [llmware-ai/llmware](https://github.com/llmware-ai/llmware) - Providing enterprise-grade LLM-based development framework, tools, and fine-tuned models.
+- [danswer-ai/danswer](https://github.com/danswer-ai/danswer) - Gen-AI Chat for Teams - Think ChatGPT if it had access to your team's unique knowledge.
 - [NeumTry/NeumAI](https://github.com/NeumTry/NeumAI) - Neum AI is a best-in-class framework to manage the creation and synchronization of vector embeddings at large scale.
 - [pinecone-io/examples](https://github.com/pinecone-io/examples) - Jupyter Notebooks to help you get hands-on with Pinecone vector databases
 - [SuperDuperDB/superduperdb](https://github.com/SuperDuperDB/superduperdb) - 🔮 SuperDuperDB: Bring AI to your database!
 Build, deploy and manage any AI application directly with your existing data infrastructure, without moving your data.
 Including streaming inference, scalabl